rutia57/cs217b/README.md

 #### Ruth Rosenblum

 ## Assignment 1: Web serivces
-Creating a RESTful API, a Flask webserver, and a Streamlit application to access Spacy NER output
+Creating a RESTful API, a Flask webserver, and a Streamlit application to access Spacy NER output.

 ## Assignment 2: